 - Affordable payment options – all our courses offer you the option to choose an easy payment plan supporting you to spread the cost out over your learning journey.

 Why should I study this course?

-Portobello Institute’s BA Hons in Physical Education gives you the opportunity to learn from a range of experts whom bring their insight, depth of experience and passion for teaching to this degree programme.
+Portobello Institute’s BA (Hons) in Physical Education gives you the opportunity to learn from a range of experts whom bring their insight, depth of experience and passion for teaching to this degree programme.
 You will have career opportunities as professional sports coach working with professional athletes and teams.
-You will also have the option, like many of our past pupils, to study a Professional Masters in Education and become a qualified PE teacher.
+You will also have the option, like many of our past pupils, to engage in further to become a qualified PE teacher.